noprompt/garden/README.md

 "h1{font-weight:normal}"
 ```

+Be aware Garden makes no attempt to validate your declarations and
-At the moment Garden will not raise an error if other key types are used and
+will not raise an error if other key types are used.
-will happily generate invalid CSS:

 ```clojure
 user=> (css [:h1 {30000 "nom-nom"}])
 "h1{30000:nom-nom}"
 ```

-To be on the safe side, just play ball and avoid anything else for now.

 #### Values